-What tests will be required before joining Octopus?
+2. What tests will be required before joining the trial?

-People with MS who want to join Octopus will be asked to first sign a consent form and attend a hospital visit where the clinical team will do some tests and examinations to assess whether they can take part.
+People with MS who want to join the trial will be asked to first sign a consent form and attend a hospital visit where the clinical team will do some tests and examinations to assess whether they can take part.
 These assessments for Analysis Stage 2 include:

-- Blood and urine samples - Medical history and physical examination - Neurological assessments (measuring strength, coordination, arm and hand function, vision, etc.) - Wellbeing and health questionnaires (measuring pain, fatigue, memory, etc.)
+- Blood and urine samples - Medical history and physical examination - Neurological assessments (measuring strength, coordination, arm and hand function, vision, etc) - Wellbeing and health questionnaires (measuring pain, memory, fatigue, etc)